s4mstruthers/dynamic-index-ducklake/README.md

 # DuckLake Dynamic Indexing System

 An ACID-compliant dynamic indexing and search system built on top of **DuckDB** and **DuckLake**.
-This project implements a BM25 Full-Text Search (FTS) engine that supports real-time updates (inserts/deletes) and persistent storage using Parquet artifacts managed by a custom metadata catalog.
+This project implements a BM25 Full-Text Search (FTS) engine that supports real-time updates (inserts/deletes) and persistent storage using Parquet artifacts managed by DuckLake's metadata catalog.

 ## 🚀 Features